thethomasmiller/flora/README.md

 - Use Axios to make a request to the Trefle API for plant information.
 - Create a search bar that recieves user input.
 - Render a search result that includes one image, the plant's common name, its scientific name, commericial availability and drought tolerance.
--Deploy site using GitHub Pages for live access.
+- Deploy site using GitHub Pages for live access.

 #### PostMVP
--Create a media query for mobile devices.
+- Create a media query for mobile devices.
--Allow for location-specific search criteria that allows users to see native plants for their location.
+- Allow for location-specific search criteria that allows users to see native plants for their location.
--Include a local storage capability so users can save plants they like in a list.
+- Include a local storage capability so users can save plants they like in a list.
--Refine styling
+- Refine styling

 ## Project Schedule